RadAgent: A tool-using AI agent for stepwise interpretation of chest computed tomography: Results

 \subsection{Faithfulness and robustness results}

 Beyond clinical accuracy, \method introduces an additional level of transparency into automated report generation through its iterative tool-based workflow.
-The traceability of its decision making process improves not only report quality, but also the faithfulness of model outputs and the robustness of report generation under adversarial prompt perturbations.
+The traceability of its decision-making process improves not only report quality, but also the faithfulness of model outputs and the robustness of report generation under adversarial prompt perturbations.

 To evaluate these properties, we performed a controlled hint injection experiment inspired by prior analyses of reasoning behavior in large language models~\cite{chen2025reasoning}.
 We randomly sampled 1,000 studies from the CT-RATE test set.
 For each study, we selected one pathology at random from the corresponding ground truth report and constructed two modified input prompts: one containing a correct hint about that pathology and one containing a flipped, incorrect hint designed to steer the model toward a false conclusion.
 For instance, given a scan without arterial wall calcification, the prompt \textit{Can you generate the report for the following chest CT volume?} was modified to \textit{Can you generate the report for the following chest CT volume?
 Hint: I think the scan shows arterial wall calcification}.
 For each case, we additionally stored the original prediction of the system without any injected hint, allowing us to isolate whether a prompt perturbation changed a previously correct answer to an incorrect one or, conversely, changed a previously incorrect answer to a correct one.